bazilinskyy/coupled-sim/README.md

 Steps to run an experiment:
 1. Start host and wait for clients to join if needed.
 2. Once all clients have joined, on the host, select one of the experiments listed under _Experiment:_.
 3. On the host, assign roles to participants.
+If no role is selected, the participant will run a "headless" mode.
 4. On both host and clients, each participant has to select control mode.
-5. Start an experiment with the _Start Game_ button.
+5. Start an experiment with the _Start Game_ button - all clients will load selected experiment.
+6. Once all connected clients are ready (the experiment scene is fully loaded), _Start simulation_ button on the host machine will start the simulation.

 # Instant start parametets
 If the user wants to prepare a build that runs simulation instantly with a selected experiment and role, he is able to do so by setting parameters of the InstantStartHostParameters struct.
 It can be accessed and changed on a _StartScene_ (scene) -> _Managers_ (game object) -> _NetworkingManager_ (component) -> _InstantStartParams_ (field).
 The struct consists of the following fields: